 Use your storyboard as a guide and start making the movie.
 Add in the visuals first with photos, drawings, or video clips.
-(If you’re searching for photos on the Internet, ask your parent or teacher for help to find royalty free photos.)
+(If you’re searching for photos on the Internet, ask your parent or teacher for help to find royalty-free photos.)

 The next step is to add in text, transitions, titles, and audio.
 If you’re narrating, make sure you speak loudly and slowly.
 If you need background music, check out this list of royalty free songs.

-After your make your movie, share it with your audience.
+After you make your movie, share it with your audience.
 Upload to YouTube, SchoolTube, or Vimeo after getting permission from an adult.
 Sometimes you will have to export your movie to a different format.
 Ask an adult for help with this step.

 There are many choices for your movie making — apps and desktop programs.
 I’ve listed many below.

 Book Trailer Programs and Apps